Javier Milei: The Most Extraordinary Leap to Power in Argentina’s History

 Poverty in Argentina.
 (AFP).

 Milei has already announced that he will seek an agreement with the IMF and that he is willing to make adjustments to public spending even above what that organization demands.
-This could lead to a cut in the million-dollar state subsidies for public service rates and social programs, which reach several million Argentines.
+This might lead to a cut in the million-dollar state subsidies for public service rates and social programs, which reach several million Argentines.

 In his opinion column in the newspaper, journalist Claudio Jacquelin explained on Monday that the more than 11 percentage points that Milei gained over Massa express the anger of a social majority with the succession of failures in recent years and the disastrous economic situation, plus the fear of being rewarded or a way of doing politics and governing was perpetuated.
 “Rejection and fear that everything would remain the same or aggravate the needs of society,” he indicated.